A fungus may be the cause of branch drop on plane trees

-In 2009 Royal Parks’ arboricultural teams in London began noticing large lesions on branches during their standard pruning operations.
-Similar symptoms had been seen in the past few years on plane trees within mainland Europe, most notably Germany and Austria, the Netherlands, and parts of France.
+In 2009 tree management teams in London began to notice large lesions and branch drop on the branches of plane trees.
+Similar symptoms had recently been seen on lesions of plane trees in mainland Europe, most notably in Germany, Austria, the Netherlands and parts of France.

-Spores of the fungus Splanchnonema platani, formerly called Massaria platani, were found associated with the lesions, although it is not yet clear whether this is the primary cause of the branch drop.
+Spores of the fungus Splanchnonema platani, formerly called Massaria platani, were found to be associated with the lesions.
+However it is not yet clear whether this is the primary cause of Massaria disease.

 More information on this subject is available in: